-HAITI – Field Report by Eric Lotz, director of OB Haiti:
+HAITI – Special Report by Eric Lotz, director of OB Haiti

 Heartbroken.
 That’s how I felt yesterday as I listened to the community leader at Bois Negresse, Haiti, speak the painful truths about his community’s plight.